vmware-tanzu-labs/educates-training-platform/docs/custom-resources/secret-injector.md

 Secret Injector
 ===============

 The ``SecretInjector`` custom resource sets rules for injecting image pull secrets into service accounts.
+The ``SecretInjector`` is a cluster scoped resource.

 The raw custom resource definition for the ``SecretInjector`` custom resource can be viewed by running: